The summer holidays are nearly over for most families.

 At school Ollie wouldn’t get to fully indulge his interests and for me if you are basing learning around something you love then learning will come naturally.
 Also we can learn at Ollie’s pace.
 Speeding up or slowing down as needed

 As all of the work we do is one on one, it is achieved much quicker than it would be in a classroom environment.

 There is a lovely home ed community in our area too, so there is quite a range of groups/ meet ups for Ollie to attend if he wants too.

 There is also an amazing forest school one day a week, where there is opportunities to learn all kinds of outdoor skills, bushcraft, foraging etc, which I think is really important.

 Most importantly I love the freedom that home education offers.

 It is amazing that we can follow our natural rhythms.
 We can be up bright and early in summer and sleep a little longer in Winter.

-I love that on beautiful sunny days we can head to the beach and on rainy days we can choose to stay inside all day, or head into the woods for a fire.
+I am so grateful, and truly appreciate that on beautiful sunny days we can head to the beach and on rainy days we can choose to stay inside all day, or head into the woods for a fire.

 I like the freedom of going on holiday and long weekends when we choose too, the flexibility of home ed is great.

 (I love the freedom of being able to go off in our motorhome when we like)